softmatterlab/BRAPH-2-Matlab/tutorials/braph2/readme.md

 - **Run the Connectivity Pipeline**:

-In the BRAPH-2 main window, pick a pipeline under the "Connectivity" tab (e.g., _Pipeline Comparison Connectivity BUT_, shown in \Figref{fig:03}).
+In the BRAPH-2 main window, pick a pipeline under the "Connectivity" tab (e.g., _Pipeline Comparison Connectivity BUT_, shown in Figure 3).

 - **Load Atlas**: